fridaysystems/inventory-presser/readme.txt

 == Changelog ==

+= 14.13.1 =
+* [Fixed] Stops showing an admin notice on this plugin's settings page.
+Adds the information to the Site Health page under the Tools menu instead.

 = 14.13.0 =
 * [Added] Updates WP All Import integration to detect comma-delimited options.
 Previously, only pipe-delimited options were split into the meta field during imports.
 * [Fixed] Fixes a bug in the "hours today" sentence.
 Stops using the PHP function jddayofweek().